Some of my top travel destinations in South America

 Within weeks, I was taking lessons by the edge of the Rio Napo, a major tributary of the Amazon.

-Here are my students!
+Here are some of my students!

 Be warned!
 If you do decide to become a volunteer on a conservation project, it will probably be one of the most rewarding periods of your life.
 Those that work at Jatun Sacha full time, are known as Guardians of the Forest.
 With an intimate knowledge of the environment and a passion to share their home, they are held in high regard.
 Each week, we would go out with one of the guardians, to explore the forest that we were helping to protect.